Rosie Millard: Family life

-Millard lives in Islington, north London, with her partner Alex Graham.
-She has four children with her ex-husband, Pip Clothier.
-An avid marathon runner, Millard has completed twelve marathons, including the Great Wall of China Marathon and the six Abbott World Marathon Majors, with a personal best of 3:48.
-She co-founded the Second South Islington Brownies and served as a Brownie leader, reflecting her community engagement.
+Millard lives in Islington, north London with her partner Alex Graham.
+She and her ex-husband Pip Clothier have four children.
+Millard is a marathon runner; she has run twelve marathons so far including the Great Wall of China Marathon and the six Abbott Marathon Majors.
+Her PB is 3.48.

+She has also been a Brownie leader and co-founded the Second South Islington Brownies.